mu-semtech/ember-data-table/README.md

 ## Mixins
 ### Serializer
-Include the `DataTableSerializerMixin` in your application serializer to add parsing of the filter, sortig and pagination meta data from the links in the [JSONAPI](http://jsonapi.org) responses.
+Upon installation, the `DataTableSerializerMixin` is automatically included in your application serializer to add parsing of the filter, sortig and pagination meta data from the links in the [JSONAPI](http://jsonapi.org) responses.
 The data is stored in [Ember's model metadata](https://guides.emberjs.com/v2.9.0/models/handling-metadata/).

 To include the `DataTableSerializerMixin` in your application, add the mixin to your application serializer:
 ```javascript